AdobeDocs/commerce-operations.en/help/home/home.md

 ## What's New

-Learn about new content and significant updates to existing content
+Learn about new documentation and significant updates to existing documentation.

 | Change                                                                                                                                 | Type         |
 |----------------------------------------------------------------------------------------------------------------------------------------|--------------|